 Timber should ideally be preserved in a factory environment; it is accepted, however, that this is not always possible.
-Timber treatments should be approved according to the relevant Code of Practice or British Standard, or have third-party accreditation.
-Careful consideration should be given to Health and Safety when applying timber treatment products.
-It is important that any pretreated timber be re-treated if it is cut to expose untreated end grain.
-The treatment should be coloured so it can be proven that the end grain has been treated.
-Metal components should be galvanised where they are to be fixed or used adjacent to treated timber.
+Timber treatments should be approved to the relevant Code of Practice, British Standard or have third party accreditation.
+Careful consideration should be given to Health & Safety when applying timber treatment products.
+It is important that any pre-treated timber should be retreated if it is cut and exposes un-treated end grain.
+The treatment should be coloured so that it can be proven that the end grain has been treated.